semgrep/semgrep-docs/docs/support.md

 Users of Semgrep OSS can log bugs and feature requests in the [semgrep](https://github.com/semgrep/semgrep/issues) repository.
-They can also ask questions regarding usage, rollouts, and deployments in the [community Slack group](https://go.semgrep.dev/slack)
+They can also ask questions regarding usage, roll outs, and deployments in the [community Slack group](https://go.semgrep.dev/slack)

 ## Status page